 All printed work submitted to this professor should be prepared at a college standard of professional editing in accordance with APA style.
 Therefore, allow sufficient preparation time for proofreading and correction of typos, misspellings, and grammatical errors.
 The reason for this expectation is that professionals are often judged based upon the quality of their written work.
 Carelessness in spelling and editing suggests that there will also be mistakes in the substance of the work.
 Therefore, written work, which has misspellings and other editing problems, will be graded down on this basis alone.
-All work must be completed in 12-point font, preferably Times New Romans style or a similarly readable style.
+All work must be completed in APA approved format preferably- 12-point font, preferably Times New Romans.